Angel Falls is the most impressive waterfall we’ve ever seen.

 Canaima national park from the plane

-After a short walk on the orange dirt road, we arrived at our camp.
-It’s a simple concrete building and has several rooms with beds and fans.
-We packed few essentials for spending a night in the jungle and headed out.
+We arrived at our camp after a short walk on the orange dirt road.
+It’s a simple concrete building with several rooms with beds and fans.
+We packed a few essentials for a night in the jungle and headed out.

 Visiting Angel Falls, Venezuela - the tallest waterfall in the world